dff-solutions/dff-cordova-plugin-location/README.md

 - 9.0.0: Feat: changed the software architect design - using DI with dagger2 - intergration of the EVENT_BUS -
-  start location service @param removed return type - stp service action has success callback - setLocationListener and getLocation methods do not accept any params any more --> return type is always json - properties of the json location changed to the native properties of a location object -
+  start location service @param removed return type - stp service action has success callback - setLocationListener and getLocation methods do not accept any params any more --> return type is always json - properties of the json location changed to the native properties of a location object - getLocation method will not reset/clear the location list anymore --> implemented a new action: clear location list action
 - 8.0.1: Fix: @getTotalDistance
 - 8.0.0: Ref: converted the Location plugin as well as android module library @Instrumental Tests!
 RELEASE 8.0.0
 - 7.2.4: Ref: updated git url in package.json